COVID: South Africa gradually 'returns to normalcy' | DW | 08.02.2022

 "I still have hope that we can get around regular booster shots," Preiser said.
 He could imagine that if everyone has elemental immunity — possibly with a specific omicron booster — and another variant doesn't come as a nasty surprise, "we can keep our immunity up by natural means via regular re-infections with the coronavirus."

-No one wants to think about more mutations right now — neither in Cape Town's city center during First Thursday nor in the Milk Restaurant and Bar in Khayelitsha.
-Certainly not owner Siphelo Jalivana.
+No one wants to think about more mutations right now — neither in Cape Town's city center nor in the Milk Restaurant and Bar in Khayelitsha.
+And certainly not owner Siphelo Jalivana.

-He already has big plans and wants to expand to other cities.
+He already has big plans for post-pandemic, and wants to expand to other cities.
 He believes that the prospects for businesses in South Africa finally look good again.

 Edited by: Chrispin Mwakideu